Cancer Surveillance System

 The answers to the preceding questions make me think that I don't have to change anything about the PHI that my institution reports to the CSS.
 Is this correct?

 Yes.
 HIPAA does not require any change in the nature of the data that covered entities need to report to the CSS in order to comply with the Washington State law regarding cancer registration.

 I have received a request from the CSS for updated or missing information, such as vital status, treatment, or race, on a cancer patient I have cared for.
 Am I permitted to continue to provide such information to the CSS without patient authorization?

 Yes.
 These and other PHI requested periodically by the CSS are necessary to fulfill the legally-mandated cancer reporting requirements in Washington State.

 Who should I call if I have more questions about how HIPAA impacts reporting of cancer data in Washington State.

-Contact David Harrelson, Program Manager, Washington State Cancer Registry.
-His phone number is (360) 236-3685.
-His e-mail address is email@example.com.
+Contact Patti Migliore-Santiago, Cancer Prevention and Control Manager, Washington State Cancer Registry.
+Her phone number is (360) 236-3645.
+Her e-mail address is email@example.com.
 Alternatively, you may contact Stephen Schwartz, PhD, Principal Investigator, Cancer Surveillance System, at (206) 667-4660 or firstname.lastname@example.org.